lindsaypoirier/STS-115/lab4.md

 > hospital types.
 For instance, “critical access hospitals” was a
 > designation created in 1997 to improve access to hospitals in rural
 > parts of the US, following an almost two-decade long wave of hospital
 > closures in rural communities.
+To receive federal funding, critical
+> access hospitals should have no more than 25 beds.
 See this
 > [source](https://www.ruralhealthinfo.org/topics/critical-access-hospitals).
 > Psychiatric hospitals, while following a similar timeline to the
 > development of general hospitals in the US, developed in response to